Supereg/homebridge-http-speaker/README.md

 language.

 ## Compatibility notice
-The speaker service was introduced within the HomeKit protocol with the release of iOS 10.
-However the Home App from Apple doesn't support controlling speakers.
-Even with iOS 11.4/iOS 12 support was not added to the Home App.
-Though most third party HomeKit apps (I like the Example of [Eve App](https://itunes.apple.com/app/elgato-eve/id917695792)) are able to control speakers.
+The speaker servcie was introduced within HAP with the release of iOS 10.
+It is meant for video doorbells to indicate that they support audio output.
+However Apps like the [Eve App](https://itunes.apple.com/app/elgato-eve/id917695792) just display the service and you can control your speaker volume.
+Though neither the Home App nor Siri support controlling standalone Speaker services.
-Since we have passed the release of the HomePod and are going the get iOS 12 soon and still haven't seen support for the speaker service in the Home App, I think we will never see support for it.
-To me it seems like the speaker service was supposed to be used by AirPlay 2 speakers to be integrated into the Home App.
-However with the release of AirPlay 2 with iOS 11.4 speakers get discovered with the AirPlay 2 protocol itself somehow and therefore the speaker service is obsolete.
-I could be wrong, but we definitely won't see support in the next three to four months as of June 2018.

 ## Installation
 First of all you should already have installed `Homebridge` on your device.
 Follow the instructions over at the